 Top Tips For A Lower Success Fee

 As per the Conditional Fee Agreements Order 2013, the success fee is capped at 25%.
-Whilst this is the maximum a solicitor can take from your compensation if your claim succeeds, you could ask for a lower percentage.
+This this is the maximum a solicitor can take from your compensation if your claim succeeds.
+However, you could ask for a lower percentage.

 What could impact the success fee in a personal injury claim?

 There is a legal cap on the success fee in personal injury claims a solicitor could ask for.
 They could not ask for more than 25% of your total settlement.
-Some solicitors might ask for less than this, but in general, most solicitors ask for 25%, as it helps to cover their time in pursuing your claim.
 Further to this, the success of your claim could affect your success fee.
 If your claim is, for some reason, unsuccessful, you wouldn’t need to pay the success fee.

 Where can I get more guidance on success fees?

-If you require any additional information about success fees in personal injury claims, please call on the number above.
+Do you need additional information about success fees in personal injury claims?
+If so, please call on the number above.